-Thirty years ago this November, in 1994, Oregon passed the nation’s first law giving mentally capable, terminally ill adults the end-of-life care option of medical aid in dying.
-The law survived legal challenges and a repeal measure referred to the ballot by the Oregon Legislature, with 60% of Oregon voters choosing to retain the law.
-The law was officially implemented in 1997.
+Just over 30 years ago, in November 1994, a majority of Oregon residents passed the nation’s first law giving mentally capable, terminally ill adults the end-of-life care option of medical aid in dying.
+The law survived legal challenges and a repeal measure referred to the ballot by the Oregon Legislature.
+Oregon voters chose to retain the law, which was officially implemented in 1997.

 Sincerely,